openhab/org.openhab.binding.zwave/doc/wintop/wtrfid_0_0.md

 ### Parameter 3: Feedback timeout

 Feedback timeout
-To configure the timeout to wait for a WAKEUP\_NO\_MORE_INFORMATION before the error beep is automatically sound.
-The error beeps are fixed 8 beeps shortly after each other (0 -> disabled)
+<p&gtTo configure the timeout to wait for a WAKEUP\_NO\_MORE_INFORMATION before the error beep is automatically sound.
+The error beeps are fixed 8 beeps shortly after each other (0 -> disabled)</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.